 If the catheter is a small camera, how is radiation concerned?
 If it isn't, what is it?
 In any event, how is it used, why is it used, what does it feel like?

 Who does the catheter?
-Who is the surgeon people keep, vaguely, referring to?
+Who is the surgeon keep, vaguely, referring to?
 What does he/she actually do?
 What does Avila actually do?
 What does Watson actually do?
 How do they communicate with each other?
 Who makes which decision?
 Who is in charge?
 If not Dr. Watson, what is his position and job?
 Ditto for Dr. Avila.

 Who else may be involved?
 Nurses, orderlies, staff, etc.?